-PDFgetX3 is very flexible in allowing users to customize the actions of the program.
-It has a number of parameters that can be specified either in configuration file or as a command line options.
-Here is a complete description of the parameters and options used by the program.
+PDFgetX3 and PDFgetN3 are very flexible in allowing users to customize the actions of the program.
+They have a number of parameters that can be specified either in configuration file or as command line options.
+Here is a complete description of the parameters and options used by either program.